-The measuring device has seven different measured value and status display screens ( $\Rightarrow \square$ 48).
+The measuring device has seven different measured value and status display screens ($\Rightarrow \triangleq$ 46).
 The user can toggle between these screens.

-- Press → to switch to the desired measured value or status display screen. → The measured value or status display screen appears.
+- Press and hold the E key on the local operation panel for 2 seconds and release. ✓ The device leaves the standby mode and the measured value or status display screen appears. - Press → to switch to the desired measured value or status display screen. → The measured value or status display screen appears.